galaxyproject/training-material/topics/metagenomics/tutorials/metatranscriptomics/tutorial.md

 # Combine taxonomic and functional information

 With **MetaPhlAn2** and **HUMAnN2**, we investigated "Which micro-organims are present in my sample?" and "What functions are performed by the micro-organisms in my sample?".
-We can go further in these analyses (for example, with a combination of functional and taxonomic results).
-We did not detail that in this tutorial but you can find more analyses in our tutorials on shotgun metagenomic data analyses.
+We can go further in these analyses, for example using a combination of functional and taxonomic results.
+Although we did not detail that in this tutorial you can find more methods of analysis in our tutorials on shotgun metagenomic data analysis.

-In the **HUMAnN2** output, gene families and pathways and their abundance may be related to a species.
-But the relative abundance of the species is not indicated.
-We would like now to extract for each gene families/pathways and the corresponding taxonomic stratification, the relative abundance of this gene family/pathway and the relative abundance of corresponding species and genus.
+Although gene families and pathways, and their abundance may be related to a species, in the **HUMAnN2** output, relative abundance of the species is not indicated.
+Therefore, for each gene family/pathway and the corresponding taxonomic stratification, we will now extract the relative abundance of this gene family/pathway and the relative abundance of the corresponding species and genus.

 > ### {% icon hands_on %} Hands-on: Combine taxonomic and functional information
 >